 “Persuasion Tactics that Change Legislator’s Minds: The Fortune ‘Power 25’ Influence Inventory” – This is the only research of its kind to look at successful and unsuccessful influence campaigns by examining over 70 influence variables.
 From those, we know what causes an opposed or undecided legislator to change his or her mind and move in your direction.

 How to Keep, Find and Motivate Quality Grassroots Volunteers: The Fortune “Power 25’ Grassroots Benchmarking Inventory” – Again, the only research with this elite group of associations that uncovers what groups from the AARP, to the NRA, to the U.S. Chamber, to the AFL- CIO have in common when it comes to engaging their most productive grassroots volunteers.

 “Preventing and Curing Issue Fatigue: How to Keep Your Grassroots Rock Stars Engaged in Your Cause” – We took four years of workshop participant responses with over 900 “varsity” advocates to find out what causes them to burn out, and how to prevent issue fatigue.

-“Winning Hearts and Minds: Attitudes Toward Political Involvement” ( 2007 and 2010 versions) – Find out if your obstacles when it comes to PAC fundraising and grassroots involvement are similar or different than your peers.
+“Winning Hearts and Minds: Attitudes Toward Political Involvement” (2007 and 2010) – Find out if your obstacles when it comes to PAC fundraising and grassroots involvement are similar or different than your peers.
 We also asked PAC prospects why they do or don’t contribute to their organization’s PAC.
-Hint: you have to lift the veil to get their commitment.
+Hint: you have to “lift the veil” to get their commitment.